 The function $F$ is assumed to be one-to-one, positive-valued, smooth, bounded and with bounded derivatives.
 Accordingly, the filtration ${\cal F}_t $ generated by $(B_t,W_t)$ is also the one generated by $X_t$.
-Indeed, it is equivalent to the one generated by $(W^*_t,W_t)$, or $(W^*_t,Z^\eps_t)$.
-Since $F$ is one-to-one, it is equivalent to the one generated by $(W^*_t,\sigma_t)$.
-Since $F$ is positive-valued, it is equivalent to the one generated by $(W^*_t,(\sigma_t^\eps)^2)$, or $X_t$.
+Indeed, it is equivalent to the filtration generated by $(W^*_t,W_t)$, or $(W^*_t,Z^\eps_t)$.
+Because $F$ is one-to-one, it is equivalent to the filtration generated by $(W^*_t,\sigma_t)$.
+Because $F$ is positive-valued, it is equivalent to the filtration generated by $(W^*_t,(\sigma_t^\eps)^2)$, or $X_t$.

-We denote the Hermite coefficients of the volatility function $F$ with respect to the invariant distribution of the fOU process by $C_k$ :
+We denote the Hermite coefficients of the volatility function $F$ with respect to the invariant distribution of the fOU process by $C_k$,

 with $p(z)=\exp(-z^2/2)/\sqrt{2\pi}$.
-We use these in Appendix \ref{sec:hermite} to derive some technical lemmas and discuss them in more detail there.
-Here we note that for a technical reason we also require that $F$ satisfies the following condition: there exists some $\alpha>2$ such that
+We use these in Appendix \ref{sec:hermite} to derive some technical lemmas.
+Indeed, there is a technical reason requiring that $F$ satisfies the following condition: there exists some $\alpha>2$ such that

-As we have discussed above, the volatility driving process $Z_t^\eps$ possesses long-range correlation properties.
-As we now show the volatility process $\sigma_t^\eps$ itself indeed inherits this property.
+As discussed above, the volatility driving process $Z_t^\eps$ possesses long-range correlation properties.
+As we now show, the volatility process $\sigma_t^\eps$ itself inherits this property.

-\begin{lemma} We denote, for $j=1,2$:
+\begin{lemma} We denote, for $j=1,2$,

 where $p(z)$ is the pdf of the standard normal distribution.

 \begin{enumerate} \item The process $\sigma_t^\eps$ is a stationary random process with mean $\EE[\sigma_t^\eps] = \left<F\right>$ and variance $ {\rm Var}(\sigma_t^\eps) = \left<F^2\right>-\left<F\right>^2$, independently of $\eps$.